 Making and registering the application

-If an asylum seeker enters the Netherlands by land, he or she has to apply at the Central Reception Centre (Centraal Opvanglocatie, COL) in Ter Apel (nearby Groningen, north-east of the Netherlands), where the registration takes place.
+If an asylum seeker enters the Netherlands by land, he or she has to lodge their asylum request at the Central Reception Centre (Centrale Ontvangstlocatie, COL) in Ter Apel (nearby Groningen, north-east of the Netherlands), where the registration takes place.
 The Aliens Police (Vreemdelingenpolitie, AVIM) takes note of personal data such as name, date of birth and country of origin.
 Data from Eurodac and the Visa Information System (VIS) are consulted and AVIM registers the application in Eurodac.
 The asylum application is formally lodged at the Immigration and Naturalisation Service (IND).

 The IND takes care of the transfer of the asylum seeker to the AC, where further registration of the asylum application takes place.
 The AC is a closed centre.
 It sometimes happens that an application cannot be registered immediately, for instance when no interpreters are available.
 In this situation, an asylum seeker can be detained in the JCS.

 If an asylum seeker is already on Dutch territory, he or she is expected to express the wish for asylum to the authorities as soon as possible after arrival in the Netherlands, which is, according to jurisprudence, preferably within 48 hours.

 As a rule, after registration at the AC, asylum seekers immediately go to the COL. After the registration procedure in the COL, they are transferred to a Process Reception Centre (Proces Opvanglocatie, POL).